PostMonsterG/drumkit-samples/BackupAllMyFilesToGitHub/README.md

 Each file is saved as a separate file, there is no zip archive.

+Each file will be compared before saving.
+This version does not compare modification dates.
+It compares file contents.

 <i>Important:</i> This script cannot tell, and will not warn you, if you upload private files to a public repository.

 ### To use this
 - Select <b>Backup All My Files to GitHub</b> from your scripts menu.
-- Each file will be compared before saving.
 - We will display a dialog box "confirming" the backup.

 ### To install this